 Research Programs

-My research spans broad scholarly audiences in social movements, climate politics, structural racism, cultural sociology, and labor movements.
-Below are several of my current research projects, published and in-preparation manuscripts, and future directions.
+My research spans scholarly audiences in social movements, climate politics, structural racism, cultural sociology, and labor movements.
+Below are several of my current research projects and future directions.

-My solo-authored article, published in Environmental Politics, titled “Reassessing the Economy-Environment Tradeoff: Do Industry Sectors, Green Jobs Opportunities, and Regulatory Threats Affect Environmental Concerns?” quantitatively analyzes whether industry employment differences and green jobs opportunities shape public environmental concerns.
-Combining U.S. General Social Survey and federal administrative data, I found that compared to those employed in services, resource extraction individuals are less concerned about environmental protections and pollution harms.
-Manufacturing, construction, and utilities individuals are less willing to sacrifice for the environment.
-Sub-industry green jobs opportunities are positively associated with pro-environmental concerns.
-Beyond macroeconomic indicators or socioeconomic differences, industry sectoral contexts and green jobs opportunities are important sites that shape environmental concerns.
+My Environmental Politics article titled “Reassessing the Economy-Environment Tradeoff: Do Industry Sectors, Green Jobs Opportunities, and Regulatory Threats Affect Environmental Concerns?” uses survey and federal data to examine how employment in different industries relates to environmental attitudes.
+I find that workers in resource extraction are less concerned about protection and pollution than those in services, and workers in manufacturing, construction, and utilities are less willing to make sacrifices for the environment.
+More green jobs in sub-industries correlate with stronger pro-environmental views.
+Overall, industry sector and green job opportunities significantly influence public environmental concern.

 “I just always think of Congresswoman Oscasio-Cortez’s video.
 It was The Intercept.
 There are examples where she talks about people who have been working on pipelines, restoring wetlands and there’s just a lot.
 And then the care economy growing and being invested in.